WPDevelopers/wp-scheduled-posts/readme.txt

 ### SCHEDULE YOUR WORDPRESS POSTS IN ADVANCE AND POST AUTOMATICALLY ON SOCIAL PLATFORMS:

 -   Revamp the entire content writing experience with SchedulePress
--   Automatically share on Facebook, Twitter, LinkedIn, Pinterest
+-   Automatically share on Facebook, Twitter, LinkedIn, Pinterest, Instagram
 -   Schedule hundreds of posts using the editorial calendar
 -   Manage multiple authors from one place
 -   Query optimization to reduce load time & make content management faster